Unicoi County Vehicle Impound Guide

 • Valid driver's license: You (or the person retrieving the vehicle) must have a valid driver's license.

-• Vehicle registration: You must provide proof of ownership through the vehicle's registration.
+• Vehicle registration or title: You must provide proof of ownership through the vehicle's registration or title.

 • Proof of insurance: You'll need to show current insurance coverage for the vehicle.

-• Cash or credit card for fees: Impound lots typically accept cash or major credit cards.
+• Payment for fees: Impound lots typically accept cash or major credit cards.
 Be prepared to pay all applicable fees before the vehicle will be released.

 If You Don't Have a Valid License